vatsal2210/angular-project-structure-styleguide/README.md

 Using `kebab-case` with `.componenttype.js` makes it easier to use globstar patterns for build tools and test configurations.
 It also makes it easier to distinguish which file you're searching for.

-Because it makes it easier to write patterns for build tools such as gulp.

 ## References

 1. https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md